Jackson warns of grass cutting rules after giving $126K in fines last year

 JACKSON, Mich.
-(WLNS) — The City of Jackson is sending out a reminder to people to follow the grass cutting rules.
+(WLNS) — The City of Jackson is sending out a reminder to people to follow their grass cutting rules.

 Last year in Jackson, there were grass ordinance violations at 490 properties for a total of $126,000 in fines.

-The city said they are hoping to decrease those fines this year with an “increasing efforts to educate residents on the grass ordinance.”
+The city says they are hoping to decrease those fines this year with an “increasing efforts to educate residents on the grass ordinance.”

 According to the city, Jackson residents must keep grass and weeds below eight inches in height.